RetroAppleJS/RetroAppleJS.github.io/README.md

 # AppleII-IDE
-A complete AppleII+ assembler debugger and emulator environment, all you need runs in a web browser.
+A complete AppleII+ assembler debugger and emulator environment, a web browser is all you need.